cturra/docker-nzbget/README.md

 About this container
 ---
-This container runs a NZBGet Usenet downloader.
+This container runs a NZBGet Usenet downloader on [Alpine Linux](https://alpinelinux.org/).
 More about NZBGet can be found at:

   http://nzbget.net/